 Late Payments by QSEs

-It is the sole responsibility of each QSE to ensure that amounts due to ERCOT are submitted on a timely basis.
+It is the sole responsibility of each legal entity QSE to ensure that amounts due to ERCOT, by the legal entity QSE and any subordinate QSEs it has designated, are submitted on a timely basis.
+Each subordinate QSE will receive a separate invoice.
+Netting of the amounts due by subordinate QSEs is not allowed.
+The amount due on the separate invoices for each subordinate QSE must be submitted by the due date and time due.
+If a subordinate QSE does not submit the full amount due by the due date and time due (net remittances by 10 AM on the due date), ERCOT shall deduct the amount due by that subordinate QSE from the legal entity QSE and/or any other subordinate QSE of that legal entity QSE to the extent of the amount due and not paid by the late paying subordinate QSE before calculating short payments to other ERCOT Market Participants.

 Regardless of reason, if the payment is not received by ERCOT’s financial institution by the due date and time, the payment will be considered to be a “Late Payment”.
 An incomplete payment shall be considered a Late Payment.
 In the event of a Late Payment, ERCOT will immediately contact a Senior Representative of the QSE telephonically and demand payment of the past due amount.

 This procedure does not preclude ERCOT from drawing upon a QSE’s security any time when a QSE’s payment is late.